Michael Whittle

 The last decade of brain research has revealed more about the human brain than all the years of prior research combined.
 The number of neurons devoted entirely to visual processing is now estimated to be in their hundreds of millions, taking up about 30% of the whole cortex, as compared with 8% for touch and only 3% for hearing.
 Each of the two optic nerves that carry signals from the retina to the brain consists of a million fibers, whereas each auditory nerve carries a mere 30,000.

-Figure 4: Michael Whittle, 'Optic tract' (Neural network detected retinal vasculatures with catenoid and
+(Neural network detected retinal vasculatures with catenoid and

-two point source interference patterns), 2017, 97 x 92 cm, Ink, pencil and watercolour on paper
+two point source interference patterns), 2017, 97 x 92 cm, Ink, pencil, and watercolour on paper

-Figure 5) Anatomy of the Human Optic Tract
+Figure 9: Anatomy of the Human Optic Tract

 Original paper: Tootell RB, Switkes E, Silverman MS, Hamilton SL (1988) Functional anatomy of macaque striate cortex.
 II.
 Retinotopic organization.
 J Neurosci 8:1531–1568.
 Abstract/FREE Full Text: Google Scholar